Aditinegi99/Rock-paper-scissors-using-openCV/README.md

 # 🧩 Project Overview

--📷 Detects real-time hand gestures using a webcam -✊✋✌️ Maps specific finger patterns to Rock, Paper, or Scissors -🎲 AI opponent randomly selects a move
--🏆 Scores are tracked live on a custom graphical interface -👩‍💻 Simple keyboard trigger to start game rounds ('s' key) -💻 No buttons or clicks required — completely gesture-based!
+📷 Detects real-time hand gestures using a webcam, ✊✋✌️ Maps specific finger patterns to Rock, Paper, or Scissors, 🎲 AI opponent randomly selects a move, 🏆 Scores are tracked live on a custom graphical interface, 👩‍💻 Simple keyboard trigger to start game rounds ('s' key), 💻 No buttons or clicks required — completely gesture-based!

 ---

 # 🔧 Technologies Used

--Python:	Core language for logic and integration
--OpenCV:	Webcam input, image processing, overlay rendering
--cvzone:	Easy hand detection & image overlay (on top of OpenCV)
--MediaPipe:	Underlying model used for tracking hand landmarks
--NumPy:	For image slicing and numerical operations
--Canva: images	For background (bg.png) and AI hand visuals
+*Python:	Core language for logic and integration *OpenCV:	Webcam input, image processing, overlay rendering *cvzone:	Easy hand detection & image overlay (on top of OpenCV) *MediaPipe:	Underlying model used for tracking hand landmarks *NumPy:	For image slicing and numerical operations *Canva: images	For background (bg.png) and AI hand visuals

 ---